 Protect babies from the sun.
 Babies burn more easily than adults.
-For sun safety tips for children under 1 year, see this resource.
+For sun safety tips for babies and children visit The Canadian Cancer Society.

 Winter can be a great time for the whole family to play outside.
 Parachute Canada has information on how to keep your child safe and warm during winter.

 Swimming and bath time can be fun for children.
 Visit Parachute Canada for information on how to keep your child safe in the water.

 There are many things that we can do to protect our children.
 Learn more about children’s environmental health and what you can do.